-In the 1950s and '60s, when America started daydreaming about a Jetsons-like future filled with modern decor and even more modern conveniences, midcentury design took off like wildfire.
-And for over 70 years the (now) retro, yet classic, style has remained an interior design favorite.
-Although some homeowners choose to honor the aesthetic by decking out their digs in sleek light fixtures, curvaceous furniture, and space-inspired decor, you can choose a more modern approach, only adding a few accents here and there, while still incorporating your unique personality.
+In the 1950s and '60s, when America started daydreaming about a Jetsons-like future filled with modern home decor and even more modern conveniences, midcentury design really took off.
+And for over 70 years the now-retro, yet classic, style has remained an interior design favorite, especially thanks to shows like Mad Men.
+Although some homeowners choose to honor the aesthetic by decking out their digs in sleek light fixtures, curvaceous living room furniture, and space age-inspired decor, you can opt for a more modern approach, only adding a few accents here and there, while still incorporating your unique personality.

 1. Add natural texture.

-Back in the day, midcentury design was all about teak and balsa wood.
-Today, this partnering still looks visually striking as witnessed in this living room designed by Art Home Garden.
+Once upon a time, midcentury modern designs were all about teak and balsa wood.
+Today, this partnering still looks visually striking, as witnessed in this living room by Art Home Garden.
 It's midcentury in spirit with an overarching floor lamp and Noguchi coffee table, paired with a hint of boho-chic charm.

 2. Glam things up.

 A mirrored coffee table?
 Curvy sofa?
 Sputnik chandelier?
 We can't get enough of the galactic glamour in this far-out living space designed by AE Design.

 3. Hang graphic artwork.